B-McDonnell/autopi/docs/scripts/add_network_from_txt.md

 # Usage
-- Look in `/boot/CSM_new_network.txt` file, and use provided network details to add network.
+- Look in `/boot/new_network.py.txt` file, and use provided network details to add network.

 # Implementation
-- Uses subprocess to run `CSM_add_network` and add the provided network.
+- Uses subprocess to run `add_network.py` and add the provided network.
 - Run on reboot, add network, reset .txt file.

 # Dependencies
 - subprocess

 # Technical considerations
-- Needs to use `/boot/CSM_new_network.txt`
+- Needs to use `/boot/new_network.py.txt`